L-a-r-t/L-a-r-t/README.md

 ## 👋 Hi, I’m Lart
 I'm a frontend web developper in the React/Nextjs ecosystem.
-TailwindCSS/HeadlessUI is my way of life & I've been working on acquiring more and more fullstack experience in my free time.
+I'm also a student & I've been working on acquiring more and more fullstack experience in my free time.

 Contact me at tlartigau.pro@gmail.com